duggabe/gr-control/README.md

 # gr-control
 Modular transmit / receive station control

-This package contains GNU Radio flowgraphs for transmitters and receivers.
-They work in conjunction with the station control module which contains SDR source and sink blocks, switching logic to control transmit / receive functions, antenna and power amplifier relay controls, and LED status indicators.
+This package contains GNU Radio flowgraphs for transmitters and receivers which work in conjunction with a station control module.
+The control module contains SDR source and sink blocks, switching logic to control transmit / receive functions, antenna and power amplifier relay controls, and LED status indicators.

 This is a modular design allowing various transmit and receive programs to operate with a common station control program.
 It is a "plug and play" concept.